Updates: August 2024

 Caution should also be taken when using tools and features that are built on top of generative AI platforms.

-Metadata and information such as document authorship, websites accessed, and file names and downloads might be shared with the main technology providers, not only with the specific software and vendor you are using.
+Metadata and information such as document authorship, websites accessed, file names and downloads might be shared with the main technology providers, not only with the specific software and vendor you are using.

 You can find more information on data protection in our GDPR guide for law firms.